basher/Web-UI-Boilerplate/ui/README.md

 ### Hot module replacement (HMR)
 - The `start:parcel` NPM script mentioned earlier doesn't actually start the default Parcel server.
 - Instead, it simply [watches files and defines a port for the HMR server](https://parceljs.org/features/cli/#parcel-watch-%3Centries%3E).
-- This means that Storybook updates automatically with any CSS/JavaScript changes.
+- This means that Storybook should update automatically with any CSS/JavaScript changes.
+However, it is sometimes necessary to reload the Storybook page in the browser.

 ### Re-ordering stories in sidebar navigation
 - All stories and docs are ordered according to the `storySort` configuration in `ui/.storybook/preview.js`.